ivan00105/Voice-Based-AI-Assistant-with-ChatGPT-on-Raspberry-Pi/README.md

 # Voice-Based-AI-Assistant-with-ChatGPT-on-Raspberry-Pi
 This project is an implementation of a voice-based AI assistant using OpenAI's ChatGPT and Bing on a Raspberry Pi.
 The assistant listens for the wake word "Hey Ras Pi" and then processes the user's query, providing an appropriate response.
-The project demonstrates how to integrate multiple language models and APIs to create a more robust AI assistant.
+The project demonstrates how to integrate multiple language models and APIs to create a more robust and context-aware AI assistant.

 ## Features
 - Wake word detection using Porcupine